Propag4nd4lf/smwsimplepatcher/README.md

-# SWM Simple Patcher
+# SMW Simple Patcher

-With this tool you will be able to download and patch SWM roms really easy and fast.
+With this tool you will be able to download and patch Super Mario World roms really easy and fast.

 ## How to Install?